- Study a course accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP)

 - You will also complete written assignments to demonstrate your academic ability to critically analyse and synthesise your findings, and undertake a clinical examination to test your professional judgement and critical decision-making.

-As an autonomous cognitive behavioural psychotherapist you will be able to further your career in employment as diverse as social services, the NHS, probation services, primary care, social services, education, or the voluntary and private sectors.
+As an autonomous cognitive behavioural psychotherapist you will be able to further your career in employment as diverse as social services, the NHS, primary care, social services, education, or the voluntary and private sectors.
 Some of our students have taken up research posts or commenced Doctoral level training.